KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 }
 {% endhighlight %}
 <h3>The long and dirty way</h3>
-<p>This is the method I used a couple of weeks.
+<p>This is the method I was still using a couple of weeks ago.
 It works but it involves an extra conditional statements to handle commas.
 Please see below.</p>
 {% highlight css %}
 @each $item in $pages {
 	$selector: $selector unquote('.#{$item} .nav-#{$item}');